Helpico/Helpico/README.md

 Our approach is twofold:

 1. **Empowering the Adults:** We believe that before we can help a child, we must support the adults around them.
 Our **[Helpica.me](https://helpica.me)** chatbot-course is a first line of defense, providing free, immediate, and practical guidance to teachers and parents.
-We help them understand that a struggling child is not lazy or incapable, but is facing an invisible, internal wall.
+We help them understand that a struggling child is not lazy or incapable to study at school, but is facing an invisible, internal wall.

 2. **Healing the Children:** We provide a new kind of learning tool.
 Our **[Kotya Motya](https://kotamota.com)** platform offers a universe of unique, therapeutic micro-games tied to their school home assignments.
 They are carefully designed to transform the stressful act of learning into a gentle, confidence-building process.
 They are made to make learning feel safe, achievable, and even joyful again.
 <br>